 The study did have other suggestions for the discrepancies between white and black men in regards to racial variation for consistently higher rates of definitive therapy for men who are white.

-Past studies have shown that white men are more likely to have a healthcare provide whom they trust and to have undergone regular PCa screenings.
+Past studies have shown that white men are more likely to have healthcare providers whom they trust and to have undergone regular PCa screenings.
 Black men are less likely to perceive themselves at an increased risk for PCa which could be one reason why they have a higher risk/metastatic disease at the time of diagnosis.

 “This study brings up the fact that despite improvements in prostate cancer survival rates in recent years, black men still remain at a higher risk mainly because they are at a more advanced stage of the disease at diagnosis,” said Dr. Samadi.
 “This means more effort and work is required to close the gap of racial disparities among white and black men diagnosed with prostate cancer.
-I want all men of color to have equal access of care for their health.
-This is where more involvement at the state and national levels including physicians like myself need to be active in reducing these disparities through education, access, and financial help.
+I want all men of color to have equal access to care for their health.
+This is where more involvement at the state and national levels including physicians like myself needs to be active in reducing these disparities through education, access, and financial help.
 It won’t happen overnight, but the sooner we start, the sooner we end the chasm.”

-Patients newly diagnosed with prostate cancer can contact world renowned prostate cancer surgeon and urologic oncologist Dr. David Samadi, for a free phone consultation and to learn more about prostate cancer risk, call 212-365-5000.
+Patients newly diagnosed with prostate cancer can contact world-renowned prostate cancer surgeon and urologic oncologist Dr. David Samadi, for a free phone consultation and to learn more about prostate cancer risk, call 212-365-5000.